Cancer: Epigenetics

 The classical view of cancer is a set of diseases driven by progressive genetic abnormalities that include mutations in tumor-suppressor genes and oncogenes, and in chromosomal abnormalities.
 A role for epigenetic alterations was identified in the early 21st century.

 Epigenetic alterations are functionally relevant modifications to the genome that do not change the nucleotide sequence.
 Examples of such modifications are changes in DNA methylation (hypermethylation and hypomethylation), histone modification and changes in chromosomal architecture (caused by inappropriate expression of proteins such as HMGA2 or HMGA1).
 Each of these alterations regulates gene expression without altering the underlying DNA sequence.
 These changes may remain through cell divisions, endure for multiple generations, and can be considered as equivalent to mutations.

 Epigenetic alterations occur frequently in cancers.
-As an example, one study listed protein coding genes that were frequently altered in their methylation in association with colon can.
-These included 147 hypermethylatecerd and 27 hypomethylated genes.
+As an example, one study listed protein coding genes that were frequently altered in their methylation in association with colon cancer.
+These included 147 hypermethylated and 27 hypomethylated genes.
 Of the hypermethylated genes, 10 were hypermethylated in 100% of colon cancers and many others were hypermethylated in more than 50% of colon cancers.

 While epigenetic alterations are found in cancers, the epigenetic alterations in DNA repair genes, causing reduced expression of DNA repair proteins, may be of particular importance.
-Such alterations may occur early in progression to cancer and are a possible cause of the genetic instability characteristic of cancers.
+Such alterations may occur early in the progression to cancer and are a possible cause of the genetic instability characteristic of cancers.

 Reduced expression of DNA repair genes disrupts DNA repair.
 This is shown in the figure at the 4th level from the top.
-(In the figure, red wording indicates the central role of DNA damage and defects in DNA repair in progression to cancer.)
+(In the figure, red wording indicates the central role of DNA damage and defects in DNA repair in the progression to cancer.)
 When DNA repair is deficient DNA damage remains in cells at a higher than usual level (5th level) and causes increased frequencies of mutation and/or epimutation (6th level).
 Mutation rates increase substantially in cells defective in DNA mismatch repair or in homologous recombinational repair (HRR).
 Chromosomal rearrangements and aneuploidy also increase in HRR defective cells.